Raivis80/First-Milestone-Project/README.md

     -   #### Typography
         -   ROBOTO font is the main font used Serif as the fallback, family Yellowtail and family Special Elite was used for most headings.
     -   #### Media
-        -   Large, background hero image is designed to be striking and catch the user's attention.
+        -   Large, background image is designed to be striking and catch the user's attention.
-        -   Display product gallery to promote your products.
+        -   Photo Gallery & Product Image Gallery helps you display and promote product or service.
 ### Languages Used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)